OpenTripPlanner/script/custom-release.py

 info('The script will resume and print the state of the previous process.')

-global options, config, state
+global options, config, state, pullRequests

-with open(STATE_FILE, 'r') as f:
+with (open(STATE_FILE, 'r') as f):

 doc = json.load(f)